 Irish Setter Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
 Copyright © 2000-2018

-The picture above might surprise you if you thought Irish Setters came only in red!
-No, they also come in a handsome red-and-white pattern.
+Did you think Irish Setters only came in red?
+Surprise!
+They also come in a handsome red-and-white pattern.

-The most popular of the three setter breeds (Irish, English, and Gordon), the elegant Irish Setter has been described as rollicking, happy-go-lucky, clownish, impulsive, flighty, and demonstrative.
+The elegant Irish Setter has been described as rollicking, happy-go-lucky, clownish, impulsive, flighty, and demonstrative.

 The sociable Irish Setter gets along well with everyone, including other pets.
 Indeed, he requires a good deal of companionship and doesn't thrive if left alone too much.

 Though he has a willful streak and is easily distracted by exciting sights and smells (remember, this is a hunting dog!), the Irish Setter is probably the most willing to please of the three setter breeds.
 You must be both patient and persistent when training setters, but never harsh, because these dogs are physically and emotionally sensitive.
 And they have long memories: once they learn something (whether right or wrong), they'll remember it for a long time.
 This means bad habits can be difficult to break and harsh handling is not easily forgotten.